projen/projen/API.md

 handle project-level changelog management, release tagging, and pushing these artifacts to origin.

+The command used for pushing can be customised by specifying `gitPushCommand`.
+Set to an empty string to disable pushing entirely.

 Simply run `yarn release` to trigger a manual release.

 ```ts